 Radioactive waste management

-In terms of the total amount of material from the controlled area of a nuclear facility – approximately 200,000 tonnes for a power reactor – the volume of radioactive waste from decommissioning lies within the range of a few percent.
+In terms of the total amount of material from the controlled area of a nuclear facility – approximately 200,000 tonnes for a power reactor – the volume of radioactive waste from decommissioning makes up a small percentage.
 Typical nuclides in nuclear reactors are relatively short-lived beta/gamma emitters, such as cobalt-60 and caesium-137.
-Various other radionuclides are also subject to monitoring of radioactivity.
-In the case of nuclear fuel cycle facilities, there are also long-lived radionuclides, which are particularly radiotoxic due to their alpha activity.
+Various other radionuclides are also subject to radioactivity monitoring.
+In nuclear fuel cycle facilities, there are also long-lived radionuclides, which are particularly radiotoxic due to their alpha activity.

 The major share of radioactive waste from decommissioning originates from nuclear power plants and nuclear fuel cycle facilities.
 Much smaller amounts originate from the decommissioning of research reactors and other nuclear research facilities.